-where $\mathcal{N}_i$ is the neighborhood of the $i$-th node.
-Eq. (\ref{eq:gat_np}) can be regard as a non-parameterized operator, so that we only need to focus on Eq. (\ref{eq:gat_p}) and use the push-out LR technique to estimate the gradients.
+where $\omega\in\mathbb{R}^{d_{\text{in}}\times d_{\text{out}}}$ and $\theta\in\mathbb{R}^{2d_{\text{in}}}$ are trainable weights, $\xi_i$ and $\zeta_{i,j}$ are injected noises, and the output features of each node are weighted by normalized attention coefficients among its neighborhood.
+Since we can isolate the parametric linear transformation as a module, the derivation of ULR gradient estimations in GNNs is analogous to those in previous networks with Theroem \ref{theorem:lr}.

-\textbf{Spiking neural networks}: Consider an $L$-layer SNN with leaky integrate-and-fire neurons.
+\textbf{Spiking neural networks (SNNs)}: Training SNNs suffers from discontinuity in data and activation.
+Consider an $L$-layer SNN with leaky integrate-and-fire neurons.
 The time series input of $l$-th layer at time step $t$ is denoted as $x^{t,l}\in\mathbb{R}^{d_l}$.
-The next membrane potential and spike out are given by
+The next membrane potential and spike are given by